ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/application_overview.rst

 This module contains model definitions that describe the structure of the data provided to the calculator.
 The module uses the ``pydantic`` library; models within the module inherit from the pydantic ``BaseModel``.
-Custom validation methods within the models ensures that input data is of the right type and satisfies the constraints defined in the ``data.Data`` class.
+Custom validation methods within the models ensure that input data is of the right type and satisfies the constraints defined in the ``data.Data`` class.

 derived_groups